wp-plugins/wpapptouch/readme.txt

 == Description ==

 WPapptouch is a Powerful, Professional WordPress mobile plugin & theme.
-It works by detecting devices like iPhones, iPods, Android & and more mobile platform.
+WPapptouch is the faster and the most realistic mobile theme, it works by detecting devices like iPhones, iPods, Android & and more mobile platform.
 More themes will be available soon.
 WPapptouch comes packed with an impressive array of custom options and plugin allowing you to control WordPress mobile site look and feel.
 WPapptouch give your mobile user access your WordPress website to the Home page, Categories, Pages, Search, users Comments and more.
 Video demo here: http://wpapptouch.com

 WPapptouch is a WordPress theme and plugin to transform your WordPress web site to a Native like application for mobile.
-WPapptouch is the fastest mobile WordPress themes.
+WPapptouch is the fastest and the most realistic mobile theme for WordPress.

 Mobile WordPress theme who have a Native application look and feel.
 Fullscreen mode for WPapptouch give your users a mobile experience they are used to with real Native Application on Iphone, Ipad and Android.